skillrepos/copilot-dd/codespace-labs.md

 ```
 How do I call the K8s API for scaling a deployment to 5 replicas with Python?
 ```
-9. Notice that it tells us first we would need to make sure we have PIP installed.
-We don't need to worry about this at the moment, so skip down to the actual code in the chat output.
+9. The results may tell us that we first need to make sure something like PIP is installed.
+If so, we don't need to worry about this at the moment.
+Go to the actual generated code in the chat output.
 Click in that output area and paste the code into a new file via clicking on the "..." and then the *Insert into new file* menu option.

 ![Add code to new file](./images/cdd124.png?raw=true "Add code to new file")